-The town of Chamonix is a great place for shopping, relaxing, or people watching.
+The town of Chamonix offers plenty of shopping, relaxing or people watching.
 Chamonix reminds me of Whistler, British Columbia.
 It has the feel of being a high mountain village when in actuality it sits only approximately 3400 feet above sea level.

 Le Brevent is the highest peak on the western side of the Chamonix valley.
-It stands almost 8300 feet.
+It towers almost 8300 feet above sea level.
 This mountain and surrounding area is known for its excellent views of Mount Blanc.
 Le Brevent is located on the mountain range opposite Mount Blanc.
-To get to this mountain you can take the tramway.
+To get closer to Le Brevent you can take the tramway.
 From the valley floor you can see it ascending and descending.

 Skiing is part of what has made Chamonix famous.
-Three winter Olympics were held in the area, the latest was held in 1992.
-There are over 100 miles of ski runs in the Chamonix area.
-The many miles of cross country runs and the 64 chair lifts, with some as high as 12,500 feet, help to make Chamonix one of the premiere ski destinations in the world.
-The Vallee Blanche descent is over 12 miles and takes about 4 hours to descend.
+Three winter Olympics were held in the area, the latest was in 1992.
+Over 100 miles of ski runs are in Chamonix.
+Numerous tracks for cross country skiing and the 64 chair lifts, with some as high as 12,500 feet, help make Chamonix one of the premiere ski destinations in the world.

+Remarkably the Vallee Blanche descent is over 12 miles and takes about 4 hours to descend.
 The vertical drop on this glacier is over 6600 feet.
 It would be wise to have a guide on this descent as there are quite a few crevasses in the glacier.

 One person holds onto supports sticking out of a wooden wall.
 He/she then swings back and forth using their arms and legs.
-Finally after building up enough momentum they let go and try to swing them selves across the wall onto another support sticking out of the wall.
-They try to hold onto that support, and they are able to hold on to it, the next round begins.
+Finally after building up enough momentum they let go and try to swing themselves across the wall onto another support sticking out of the wall.
+They try to hold onto that support, and if they are able to hold on to it, the next round begins.